Home » 7 Foods High in Calcium for Parrots (Hypocalcemia Prevention)

 Fatty fish (like salmon and mackerel), egg yolks, liver, and red meat are high in Vitamin D3.

 Magnesium is the body’s second most abundant mineral, most of which is found in the bone matrix.
-Without sufficient dietary magnesium, parrots can’t synthesize calcium.
+Without sufficient dietary magnesium, parrots can’t absorb calcium.

-A parrot may have a magnesium deficiency if prone to anxious behavior.
-If a parrot is also pulling out feathers and its feather health generally suffers, this suggests a mineral shortfall.
+If a parrot is prone to anxious behavior, it may have a magnesium deficiency.
+If it also pulls out feathers and its feather health suffers, this suggests a mineral shortfall.

-Parrots experience calcification in their arteries, blood vessels, and joints without sufficient magnesium.
+Parrots experience calcification in their arteries, blood vessels, and joints without enough magnesium.

-If you’re concerned that a parrot has hypocalcemia, you’ll likely need to adjust its diet.
-Before making significant dietary alterations, you should discuss the matter with a veterinarian.
+If you suspect a parrot has hypocalcemia, you should adjust its diet.
+Before making significant modifications, discuss the matter with a veterinarian.

-Leafy greens are among the best sources of calcium for parrots.
-However, light-colored greens, like lettuce (iceberg lettuce, in particular,) offer limited nutrition.
+Leafy greens are among the best calcium sources for parrots.
+Unfortunately, light-colored greens, like lettuce (iceberg lettuce, in particular,) offer limited nutrition.
+Calcium-rich leafy greens include:

-Most parrots enjoy dark leafy greens, so provide some during the day.
+Parrots enjoy dark, leafy greens, so provide some as a mid-day snack.

 While nuts and seeds contain some essential nutrients, they won’t satisfy all of a parrot’s dietary needs.
-The following make good treats for parrots due to their high calcium content:
+The following are good treats due to their high calcium content:

 NutsSeeds